-While it is easy to make advertising claims for supplements, producing vitamins that will make good on those claims is the difficult part.
-After all, the quality of a supplement boils down to where the supplements are sourced from and how they are made, something too important to be taken for granted.
-Particularly since there is a significant difference in the raw materials and quality control processes different companies use.
-The bottom line is what you really get for your money is determined by two factors:
+While it is easy to make advertising claims for supplements, producing vitamins that will actually make good on those claims is the difficult part.
+After all, the quality of a supplement boils down to where the supplements are sourced from and how they are made — two things too important to be overlooked.
+Especially because there is a significant difference in the raw materials and quality control processes different companies use to make their products.
+The bottom line is this, what you really get for your money is determined by two factors:

-Quality Control & Raw Materials Weigh-in Quality control is integral in each aspect of the manufacturing process, starting with the quality of the raw materials.
-Each raw ingredient we select requires a COFA (Certificate of Analysis) and an actual sample on hand to help us clearly identify the appropriate ingredient.
-While many companies would take the word from their suppliers that the product is what they say it is, before we release our product to the inventory, the quality control department sends a sample to our microbial lab for further testing before production to ensure each raw ingredient is what we have been told it is (for example, the rosemary leaf in our Supreme Greens product is in fact rosemary leaf).
-When and if a product passes quality control, it is then released to continue to step #2....
+Quality Control is integral in each aspect of the manufacturing process, starting with the quality of the raw materials.
+Each raw ingredient we select requires a COFA (Certificate of Analysis) and an actual sample on hand to help us clearly identify whether or not the selection is appropriate.
+While many companies would take the word from their suppliers that the product is what they say it is, we always have our quality control department send a sample of any potential ingredient to our microbial lab for further testing before production.
+After this, we can be certain that each raw ingredient is what we have been told it is.
+Then and only then will we send a product out for the next step.

-Measuring and Blending.
-Once the work order and raw materials are released, the batching department weighs, mixes and labels the ingredients, placing them in individual bags to ensure the proper amount for inclusion in each container of a batch.
-After materials have been weighed out, each powder is sifted through a mesh to ensure dispersion and size consistency.
-Then the ingredients are blended into the correct formula.
+Once the work order and raw materials are released, the batching department weighs, mixes and labels the ingredients, placing them in individual bags to ensure the proper amount is included in each container of a batch.
+After the ingredients have been weighed out, each powder is sifted through a fine mesh screen to ensure even dispersion and size consistency.
+Then, the ingredients are blended into the correct formula.

-Agglomeration and Granulation.
 After blending, some products require a change in particle size.
-We offer two processes for granulation.
-The first one utilizes a fluid bed agglomerated using water-solvent technologies.
-The second uses conventional alcohol solvent technologies.
-By using these processes, we are able to reduce the amount of binding agents needed in a tablet.
-All in-process powder samples are forwarded to the laboratory for a special microbial analysis.
+We offer two different granulation processes to accomplish this.
+The first one utilizes a fluid bed that’s been agglomerated (collected into a singular mass) using water-solvent technologies.
+The second method uses conventional alcohol solvent technologies.
+By using these processes, we are able to reduce the amount of binding agents needed in our supplements.
+All in-process powder samples are always forwarded to the laboratory for a special microbial analysis.

-Tablet/capsule Production and Coating.
-Now that the identity and specific weight of the material has been determined, the unit dose department proceeds with batch processing — in other words tablet/capsule production and coating (obviously, this only applies to tablets and capsules and not powders).
-The batch is continuously monitored for appearance and product weight fluctuations.
+Now that the identity and specific weight of the material has been determined, the unit dose department proceeds with batch processing — in other words, tablet/capsule production and coating (obviously, this only applies to tablets and capsules and not our supplement powders).
+The batch of supplement is continuously monitored for appearance and product weight fluctuations.
 Every 15 minutes, a staff member checks the machine to ensure capsule weights are correct.
 And every 30 minutes, our quality assurance department verifies capsule weight and quality.
 When the run is complete, the product is forwarded to inspections.

-Final Product Inspection.
-This serves as the final check point before the product is packaged.
+This serves as the final checkpoint before our supplements are packaged.
 We inspect all tablets and capsules manufactured at our laboratory.
-Our inspection department closely examines each capsule and tablet by hand to ensure only the highest-quality product makes it into a packaged form.
-Products are packaged by inspections personnel, or are forwarded to the packaging department for specialized finished product packaging.
-All in-process samples are forwarded to the laboratory for microbial analysis.
-The results ensure the product meets release criteria prior to shipment.
+Our inspection department closely examines each capsule and tablet by hand to ensure only the highest-quality product makes it into a packaged form, every time.
+Products are packaged by inspections personnel, or are forwarded to the packaging department for specialized product packaging.
+The process ensures that every unit we send to market meets release criteria prior to shipment